Last Updated on October 26, 2023 by Sorin Petroj

 4. Sprained ankle

-This is an acute injury that ranges in its intensity.
+This is an acute injury that ranges in intensity.
 It comes about when a player suddenly turns sharply or is imbalanced and puts too much effort as they deliver a stroke.

 Sprained ankles are one of the very common table tennis injuries.
 The most likely cause of a sprained ankle is the excessive force applied to the foot during play.
 This can result from running or jumping too quickly and planting your weight onto one leg.

 This condition often occurs when players do not wear supportive equipment, such as adequate table tennis shoes with proper support for their toes.

-Other signs include feeling less stable while walking/standing up quickly, intuitively knowing how far away things were placed from us due to their proximity without seeing them first-hand.
+Other signs include feeling less stable while walking/standing up quickly and intuitively knowing how far away things were placed from us due to their proximity without seeing them first-hand.

 How to protect yourself from sprained ankle table tennis injuries?

 Use shoes that are comfortable to play in.
 They should specifically have a low heel and a firm grip.
 Experts advise players to use footwear specially designed for table tennis since they can accommodate the players’ motions without exposing them to injuries.

 Table tennis can have adverse repercussions on the lower body if you follow the rules when playing.
 That being said, resistance training is recommended to strengthen the lower body muscles.
 On several occasions, resistance training is underrated.

 Best Table Tennis Shoes From Amazon

 People assume that others lift weights or do push-ups to build their bodies into the ‘perfect’ shape.
 Resistance training strengthens the muscles and power of the body and increases the body’s ability to endure a resistant force and eventually defeat it.

-It also helps to minimize the energy used when moving fast and unpredictably to exert lesser pressure on the lower body.
+It also helps minimize the energy used when moving fast and unpredictably to exert less pressure on the lower body.
 Set yourself in a ready position immediately after delivering a shot to avoid straining when your opponent strikes.